wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-5.&emsp;The value of the Atonement does not lie in the manner in which the Atonement is expressed.
+5. The value of the Atonement does not lie in the manner in which the Atonement is expressed.
 ²In fact, if the Atonement is used truly, the Atonement will inevitably be expressed in whatever way is most helpful to the receiver.
 3The Atonement expressed in whatever way is most helpful, means that a miracle, to attain the miracle’s full efficacy, must be expressed in a language that the recipient can understand without fear.
 ⁴A miracle must be understood without fear does not necessarily mean that being understood without fear is the highest level of communication of which the recipient of the miracle is capable.